Atharva-tech046/Weather-webb-application--PRODIGY_WD_03/README.md

 A Weather Web Application is a simple web-based tool that allows users to check real-time weather conditions for any city.
-It fetches weather data from an external API (like OpenWeatherMap) and displays information such as temperature, humidity, wind speed, and weather descriptions.
+It fetches weather data from an external API of OpenWeatherMap and displays information such as temperature, humidity, wind speed, and weather descriptions.

 Technologies Used-
 HTML → Structure the web page (input field, buttons, and weather details).